 Minor applications for additional allocations to be added to an existing LARGE project allocation can be included.

 Note that if you have been granted a LARGE allocation for some research activity, you cannot submit additional applications for MEDIUM allocations for the same research activity.

 POLICY FOR USING SNIC ALLOCATIONS

 By registering as a user of the SNIC infrastructure, you shall be deemed to accept conditions of use.
 These conditions may vary per partner that hosts SNIC resources and per individual resource.
 In general, the local regulations for use of the general IT-infrastructure at each partner also apply to the SNIC resources operated by that partner.
-The support staff can provide further information on these local regulations if needed.

 It is important that each user complies with the rules and regulations of SNIC and its partners.
 This applies to all types of resources provided by SNIC, including compute facilities, storage (disk and tape) and the network.
 If you are in doubt whether your (intended) usage of a resource conforms to the rules and regulations, contact the local support staff.